 Mladenovic stuns Barty to put France 2-1 ahead

-Kristina Mladenovic recovers from a set down to end Ash Barty's 16-match Fed Cup winning streak, putting France one rubber away from the 2019 Fed Cup title.
+Kristina Mladenovic recovers from a set down to end Ash Barty's 15-match Fed Cup winning streak, putting France one rubber away from the 2019 Fed Cup title.

 Perth, WA, 10 November 2019 | Matt Trollope